Poppy seed Pastry Buns

 How to make and shape pastries

-Punch down the dough.
+Once the dough is doubled in size, punch it down.
 Remove from the bowl to a well-oiled surface and shape the dough into a log.

 With a rolling pin, roll out the log to about 30 in x 12 in.